ChapterII/ngx-agora-sdk-ng/README.md

 <strong><pre>npm i ngx-agora-sdk-ng </pre></strong>

 ## Demo
-Here is [demo](https://ngx-agora-sk-ng-demo.web.app/) link.
-You could see more features and also demo are developing by `ngx-agora-sdk-ng` library.
+Here is the [demo](https://ngx-agora-sk-ng-demo.web.app/) link.
+In this link you could see the features that are using `ngx-agora-sdk-ng` library.
+We are working on it in these days and add amazing features.
+Acually we want show power of agora in demo project.
+You can make a project like [Google meet](https://meet.google.com/).

 ### Import Module
 Import **NgxAgoraSdkNgModule** from `ngx-agora-sdk-ng` and add the module to the imports array with configuration.